 Changing behavior toward a target is one of the most important elements when trying to reach a goal – and this doesn’t only relate to weight.
 Making and holding onto small changes over time is more important than achieving the goal quickly and then losing it by falling back into old habits.
 Outlined below are some steps that can help you work towards change – in any area of your life.

-Steps to change:
+8 Steps to guide change:

 - Determine exactly how you want to change.
 Be specific.